-What follows is a collection of stories from MOFGA members, staff, volunteers and the community in response to the theme: “feast” These stories first appeared in MOFGA Stories segment in winter 2021-2022 issue of The Maine Organic Farmer & Gardener.
+What follows is a collection of stories from MOFGA members, staff, volunteers and the community in response to the theme: “feast.”
+These stories first appeared in the MOFGA Stories segment in the winter 2021-2022 issue of The Maine Organic Farmer & Gardener.

 Autumn leaves swirled about our steel toes and the crisp wind kissed the bare skin of our faces as we worked, lifting and splitting and stacking until our backs ached and our arms felt weary from use.
 I in my fleece and he in his plaid, working together to harvest the bounty of the Earth to ensure a warm home over the coming months.
 The rhythm of our movements kept time as the light faded on both the day and the season; necessity drove us to finish before the first snowfall.

 Over the raucous sound of the splitter’s motor, I registered a thump from behind me.
 I turned and saw a flash of white, which quickly flopped from off a tree trunk (laid parallel among the others) to the field of grass below.
 Among the yellow-tinged blades, thick and neglected for the summer beneath our log pile, danced a smallmouth bass, fighting to reenter the water which lay a quarter mile down the hill.
 Then a shadow crossed between me and the sun, and I looked up.
 Circling high above in the most graceful of movements was the largest eagle I’d ever seen.

 We killed the motor and walked away, giving her the chance to reclaim her prize, but watched as she circled a few more times and then flew off over the treetops.
 We returned to our positions and the 9-inch bass, which continued to flop about ever more slowly as it languished on the land.